 It takes more than a better mousetrap to be successful in business.
 The purpose here is to tell you what you need to be successful, in addition to the better mousetrap.

-One of the early-developed lean tools, developed in the 1930’s, is The 5 Whys.
-It is a problem-solving technique developed by the founder of Toyota Industries Corporation, Sakichi Toyoda.
-It's also useful for solving your business problems, regardless of your industry.
+One of the early-developed lean tools, developed in the 1930s, is The 5 Whys.
+It is a problem-solving technique.

 If you don’t have customers, you don’t have a business.
-First things first, who’s going to buy what you’re selling?
-And why buy your product, or service, instead of the competitions?
+Who’s going to buy what you’re selling?
+Why buy your product, or service, instead of the competition?